-2022 Performance and Compensation Determinations
+2023 Performance and Compensation Determinations

-In determining Mr. Kruszewski's variable compensation for 2022, the Committee specifically noted:
+In determining Mr. Kruszewski's variable compensation for 2023, the Committee specifically noted:

 - Mr. Kruszewski led the firm through difficult market conditions with stability and success. - It is appropriate to lead with At-Risk forms of compensation as incremental compensation is awarded.
 Over two-thirds of incremental CEO compensation since 2016 has been At-Risk.
-85% of CEO compensation in 2022 was At-Risk. - Historically, CEO compensation has broadly tracked the performance of the three primary performance goals established by the Committee: non-GAAP net revenue, non-GAAP pre-tax net income and non-GAAP earnings per share.
-See "Use of Non-GAAP Measures" on page 46 for a description of how and why these measures differ from GAAP measures. - The CEO's existing share ownership, which is significant, powerfully and directly aligns the CEO with the interests of all shareholders.
+79% of CEO compensation for 2023 was At-Risk. - The CEO's annual compensation reflected a consistent application of the Committee's compensation philosophy with respect to CEO compensation in terms of following the following three principals: - The total amount of annual CEO compensation has closely tracked historical Stifel performance, as measured by the three primary performance goals established by the Committee: non-GAAP net revenue, non-GAAP pre-tax net income and non-GAAP diluted EPS, emphasizing non-GAAP pre-tax net income and non-GAAP diluted EPS.
+See "Use of Non-GAAP Measures" on page 46 for a description of how and why these measures differ from GAAP measures. - The ultimately realized value of CEO compensation is closely tied to future Stifel performance, as measured by the performance of common stock, in the case of RSUs, and as measured by the performance of common stock, our total shareholder return relative to the total shareholder return of a peer group of firms, non-GAAP diluted EPS and non-GAAP return on common equity, in the case of PRSUs. - The ongoing powerful and direct alignment of the CEO with the interests of all shareholders through the CEO's existing share ownership, which is significant.

-2022 COMPENSATION DETERMINATIONS FOR NAMED EXECUTIVE OFFICERS
+2023 COMPENSATION DETERMINATIONS FOR NAMED EXECUTIVE OFFICERS

-(\$ in millions)
+(all amounts in dollars unless otherwise noted; \$ in millions)